knuckleswtf/scribe/docs/migrating.md

 - Laravel/Lumen version: 5.7+

 ## Configuration
-- Rename your old config file (for instance to `apidoc.old.php`).
-Publish the new config file via `php artisan vendor:publish --provider="Mpociot\ApiDoc\ApiDocGeneratorServiceProvider" --tag=apidoc-config`.
+- Rename your old config file (for instance to `scribe.old.php`).
+Publish the new config file via `php artisan vendor:publish --provider="Knuckles\Scribe\ScribeServiceProvider" --tag=scribe-config`.
 Then copy over any changes you've made in the old one and delete it when you're done.

 - Remove the `output` key.
-Source files now go to `resources/docs/source` and generated docs go to either `public/docs/` or `resources/views/apidoc`.
+Source files now go to `resources/docs/source` and generated docs go to either `public/docs/` or `resources/views/scribe`.

 - Make sure the `type` value is set appropriately.
 See [the docs](config.html#type).